nellore/rail/README.md

 Here's a flowchart showing how all the pipeline stages relate to each other, and which source file each is implemented in.
-The source files referred to are in the `src/rnawesome` subdirectory (note: rename this to remove reference to `rnawesome`).
+The source files referred to are in the `src/rail-rna` subdirectory.
 More detailed descriptions of the input and output tuples for each step can be found in the source file headers.